tatumrae/InterfaceAbstractLab/src/lab1/readme.txt

      (TIP: implement (concrete) methods that should not change and declare them final; if a method has the potential for being overridden in the sub-class, declare that method abstract)
-   * Observe the Open/Closed Principle
+   * IGNORE: Observe the Open/Closed Principle
-   * Make sure you throw new IllegalArgumentException if validation fails
+   * IGNORE: Make sure you throw new IllegalArgumentException if validation fails
-   * Use the Liskov Substitution Principle for greater flexibility.
+   * IGNORE: Use the Liskov Substitution Principle for greater flexibility.

 Instructions for Lab #1:
 ----------------------